Cost-Benefit Analysis: Definition, Process & Finance Examples

 • Resource Optimization: Allocate capital to high-ROI projects.

-• Stakeholder Buy-In: Transparent rationale builds trust.
+• Stakeholder Buy-In: A transparent rationale builds trust.

 • Long-Term Focus: Discounting emphasizes sustainable value.